muaazbassa/COMS1017A-Intro-to-Data-Structures-and-Algorithms/README.md

 # COMS1017A-Intro-to-Data-Structures-and-Algorithms

-This repository has the projects and labs I have done in this module
+This repository has the projects and labs I have done in this module at the University of the Witwatersrand, Johannesburg.
+Please note these are for educational purposes

 * [Sudoku Solver](https://github.com/muaazbassa/COMS1017A-Intro-to-Data-Structures-and-Algorithms/tree/main/Sudoku%20Solver)